Hardware Setup¶

 Detects whether the door is physically open or closed.
 Useful for propped-door alerts.

-Connect to the DPS IN terminal on The Box or DragonFly relay.
+Connect to the DPS IN terminal on The Box — located on the same green terminal block (marked D on the front panel).

 Configuration: Enable Door Position Sensing in Configuration → Hardware and set DPS mode (NO or NC).